-Every company has its own specific approach and best practices, but all effective procurement processes follow the same basic workflow, which can be visualised using a procurement process flowchart:
+Every company has its own specific approach and best practices, but all effective procurement processes follow the same basic workflow, which can be visualized using a procurement process flowchart:

 - A department or individual requests goods or services by submitting a purchase requisition.
 Traditionally, this request might be made through the phone, via email, or even hand-written via fax or post.
-With eProcurement software, the requester can peruse the catalogue of items available from pre-approved vendors, or, if authorised to do so, submit a request to purchase from a new vendor.
+With eProcurement software, the requester can peruse the catalog of items available from pre-approved vendors, or, if authorized to do so, submit a request to purchase from a new vendor.

-- The request is sent to the manager, the procurement department, or other authorised party for approval.
-In the past, this stage provided the first potential roadblock in the procurement cycle, as managing approvals from a disparate and decentralised collection of sources meant some smaller requests might be put on the back burner or even slip through the cracks altogether.
+- The request is sent to the manager, the procurement department, or other authorized party for approval.
+In the past, this stage provided the first potential roadblock in the procurement cycle, as managing approvals from a disparate and decentralized collection of sources meant some smaller requests might be put on the back burner or even slip through the cracks altogether.

 With a modern software solution, all requests are sent to the proper parties automatically, with crucial contextual information that can help management decide how best to leverage the terms established with preferred vendors for the best value on each purchase.
 The approving party can also reject a request, either denying the request outright or requesting clarification, missing information, etc.